rbrich/keybox/README.rst

 Password Generator
 ^^^^^^^^^^^^^^^^^^

-Bundled password generator can be called from command line (``pw gen``) or internally from shell.
-Try ``add user <tab>``.
+Bundled password generator can be called from command line (``keys pwgen``) or internally from shell.
+Try ``<tab>`` when asked for password (add command).

 Pwgen is based on system word list usually found in ``/usr/share/dict/words``.
-By default, it makes password from two words concatenated with an underline and two random characters inserted at random places.
+By default, it makes password from two concatenated words, one uppercase letter, one digit and one punctuation character.

 This gives around 50 bits of entropy on my system. [#wiki]_

-See :mod:`pwlockr.pwgen` for more information.
+See :mod:`keys.pwgen` for more information.

 .. [#wiki] http://en.wikipedia.org/wiki/Password_strength